-On February 12, Kimberly Williams, former secretary-treasurer of Transport Workers Union Local 12, was indicted in the Franklin County, Ohio, Court of Common Pleas on one count of theft from the Columbus union in an amount greater than $1,000 but less than $7,500, and one count of forgery.
+On April 22, Nathan Lee, former secretary-treasurer of Brotherhood of Maintenance of Way Employees Local 536, was charged in the Superior Court of Fulton County, Georgia with one count of theft in the amount of $3,074 from the Atlanta-based union.
+The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

+On April 23, Anthony Davis, president of National Postal Mail Handlers Union Local 314, was indicted in U.S. District Court for the Eastern District of Missouri on one count of embezzling $40,659 in funds from the St. Louis union.
+The Mail Handlers are an affiliate of the Laborers International Union of North America.
 The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On January 21, Edward Martin Mosher, former treasurer of United Steelworkers Local 9-458, pleaded guilty in U.S. District Court for the Middle District of Florida to one count of embezzling funds in the amount of $65,895 from the Plant City (Hillsborough County), Fla.-based union.
-The guilty plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On January 17, Kristie McClarren, former financial secretary of United Auto Workers Local 3061, pleaded guilty in U.S. District Court for the Northern District of Ohio to one count of embezzling funds in the sum of $152,639 from the Crestline (near Mansfield), Ohio-based union.
-She had been charged in December.
+On April 22, Kristie McClarren, former financial secretary of United Auto Workers Local 3061, was sentenced in U.S. District Court for the Northern District of Ohio to 18 months of confinement, followed by two years of supervised release, for embezzling $152,639 in funds from the Crestline (near Mansfield), Ohio union.
+She also was ordered to make full restitution.
+McClarren had pleaded guilty in January after being charged last December.
 The local represents employees at the Pittsburgh Glass Works plant in nearby Shelby.
-The charge and guilty plea follow a joint probe by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡
+The actions follow a joint investigation by the Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡